Von Neumann Normalisation of a Quantum Random Number Generator: The infinite case

 For the cases that $VN(\seq{x}) \in B^\omega$, the probability space $(B^\omega, \mathcal{M}, \mu_{P_{VN}})$ induced by von Neumann normalisation is endowed with the measure $\mu_{P_{VN}}$.
 The measure $\mu_{P_{VN}}$ is defined on the sets $xB^\omega$ with $x\in B^*$ by

 By noting that $VN^{-1}(B^{|x|}) \subset VN^{-1}(B^*)$ it is clear to see that $\mu_{P_{VN}}$ satisfies the Kolmogorov axioms for a probability measure.
 While the set $VN^{-1}(B^{|x|})$ contains sequences for which normalisation produces a finite string, from Corollary~\ref{VNfiniteProbzero} we know that the set of such sequences have measure zero, so the definition of $\mu_{P_{VN}}$ is a good model of the target probability space.
+We thus arrive at the key result that (measure-theoretical) randomness is invariant under von Neumann normalisation.